bugmaschine/bugmaschine/README.md

 ## Hi there
-I build things that i find useful
+I build things that i think are useful.
+You'll find mostly projects that i use myself here.
+Feel free to send a dm if something breaks or if you have a question.

 <!--
 **bugmaschine/bugmaschine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.